K\"{a}hler Solitons, Contact Structures, and Isoparametric Functions: Dimension four

 \section{Dimension four}

 We restrict our investigation to real dimension four and great simplification occurs. \begin{lemma} Let $(M, g, J, f)$ be a K\"{a}hler GRS in real dimension four.
-Suppose that $f$ is rectifiable then along each regular connected component, $\He f$ has two constant eigenvalues, each of multiplicity two. \end{lemma} \begin{proof} Let $M_c$ be a connected component of a regular level set of $f$.
+Suppose that $f$ is rectifiable then along each regular connected component, $\He (f)$ has two constant eigenvalues, each of multiplicity two. \end{lemma} \begin{proof} Let $M_c$ be a regular connected component of $f$.
 Since $|\nabla f|$ is constant on $M_c$, for any vector field $X$ tangent to $M_c$,

-Following Remark \ref{smoothb}, $b(f)=|\nabla f|^2$ is locally defined for nearby connected components and it is smooth.
+Following Proposition \ref{rectequivalent}, $b(f)=|\nabla f|^2$ is locally defined for nearby connected components and it is smooth.
 Thus,

 Therefore, $\nabla f$ is an eigenvector with eigenvalue $\frac{1}{2}b'(c)$.
 As each tangent space is of dimension $4$ and $\text{Hess f}$ is $J$-invariant, $\text{Hess f}$ has exactly two eigenvalues each of multiplicity two.
 By equations (\ref{deltaS}) and (\ref{nablafandS}), Thus, it is also fixed along $M_c$ and the result then follows.